joakimengqvist/mlm-salesman/README.md

 # mlm-salesman

 ## Overview
-This project consists of a frontend built with Angular and a backend powered by .NET.
-The frontend can be started with `npm run dev`, and the backend can be run on HTTP.
+This project consists of a frontend built with React and a backend powered by .NET.

 ## Prerequisites